 In the late 1980s, marketing executives realized that they could apply discounted cash flow analysis to customers.
 In essence, each customer is like a small project generating a sequence of cash flows that can be discounted and summed to estimate a customer lifetime value (CLV) or just lifetime value (LTV).
-Further, by summing the CLVs of all our customers, we could in theory get the value of a larger project (e.g., Dell Tablet) or even an entire company.
+Further, by summing the CLVs of all our customers, we could in theory get the value of a project, division, or even an entire company.

-While there is debate over what this aggregation actually measures, the explosion of customer level transaction data and subscription-based business models has made customer lifetime value a key financial metric for many businesses and investors.
-Let's illustrate its implementation and introduce some of the associated lingo - marketers just had to have their own jargon.
+While there is debate over what aggregating individual customer values actually measures, the explosion of customer level transaction data and subscription-based business models has made customer lifetime value a key financial metric for many businesses and investors.
+Let's illustrate its implementation and introduce some of the associated lingo; marketers just had to have their own jargon.
 CLV analysis comes in a variety of different versions varying in complexity.
 We'll start with the basics and add a few bells and whistles as we go.
-The goal isn't to cover the entirety of CLV analysis, only to show that it is nothing more than DCF in disguise.
+The goal isn't to cover the entirety of CLV analysis, only to show that it is nothing more than DCF in disguise and often makes some assumptions that are financially questionable.